mwadman/mwadman.github.io/_posts/2018-02-08-OpenStack-Lab-Network-Introduction.markdown

 These are, in no particular order:

 * OpenStack: A cloud computing software platform.
 [Neutron](https://wiki.openstack.org/wiki/Neutron), the networking project, is especially interesting.
-* Cumulus Linux: A network operating system that you can load onto 'whitebox' switches.
+* Cumulus Linux: A network operating system that you can load onto 'white box' switches.
 * Vagrant: Reproducible Virtual Machine deployment as code for labs.
 * ZTP (Zero Touch Provisioning): Used to provision a network device in the same way that a server can be, using DHCP.
 * VXLAN (Virtual Extensible LAN): A layer 2 overlay/tunnelling network protocol used primarily in data centres.
 * EVPN (Ethernet VPN): A MP-BGP address family used to route layer 2 addresses, commonly used in conjunction with VXLAN for routable layer 2 data centre fabrics.

-As I'm ~~a masochist~~ a person who likes to learn as much as possible when I'm not procrastinating, I thought it best to build a lab network that would use all of the above technologies and document my progress.
+As I'm ~~a masochist~~ a person who likes to learn as much as possible when I'm not procrastinating, I thought it best to build a lab network that would use all above technologies and document my progress.

 # Diagrams